fbottarel/manip-env-visu/README.md

     The `make install` is optional, you can just `make`.
 1. **Use**

     In your `CMakeLists.txt`, make sure to find the library.
 In case of a custom installation path, specify the `manip-env-visu_DIR` explicitly.
+Also, make sure to update your `LD_LIBRARY_PATH` accordingly, since this is a shared library.
 If you use the default install path, it will be found automatically.

     A minimal example `CMakeLists.txt` for a `test.cpp` file looks something like this